- Dive into Porto's culinary scene with a food tour & cooking class

 After a delicious winery lunch and a tasting of regional specialties, you'll arrive back in Porto in the afternoon.
 Settle into your hotel and then explore the city's nightlife.
 There are plenty of bars, restaurants, and wine cellars down along the bank of the Douro River.
 Or you can wander through the historic Vitória district, where you'll find lively restaurants spilling out into the streets.

-In the evening, head downtown for a unique, laid-back cooking class with a top Portuguese chef.
+Head downtown for a unique, laid-back cooking class with a top Portuguese chef in the evening.
 Your three-hour hands-on workshop introduces you to the flavors of traditional cuisine, along with the techniques used to cook them up.
 After, you'll sit down to the dinner you've prepared, paired with dynamic local wines and spirits.

 Day 6: Day Trip to Viana Do Castelo